Collapse All

 Are your courses ASIC approved?

-All of our Financial Planning qualification courses are approved by ASIC.
+Yes, our financial services qualification courses are approved by ASIC.

 Are your courses nationally recognised or recognised by MFAA and FBAA?

-All of our qualification courses are both nationally recognized as well as recognized by the FBAA and MFAA.
+Yes, our qualification courses are nationally recognised, as well as being recognised by industry associations and aggregation partners, specifically the FBAA and MFAA.

 What is RPL?